-3.2.3 The Final Weight for 2019
+3.3.4 The Final Weight for 2020

 The final raking of those in-scope at the end of the year has been described above.
-In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2019 were adjusted for expected undercoverage.
-Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year and still residing in a nursing home at the end of the year were poststratified to an estimate of the number of persons who were residents of Medicare and Medicaid certified nursing homes for part of the year (approximately 3-9 months) during 2014.
+In addition, the composite weights of three groups of persons who were out-of-scope on December 31, 2020 were adjusted for expected undercoverage.
+Specifically, the weights of those who were in-scope some time during the year, out-of-scope on December 31, and entered a nursing home during the year and still residing in a nursing home at the end of the year were poststratified to an estimate of the number of persons who were residents of Medicare- and Medicaid-certified nursing homes for part of the year (approximately 3-9 months) during 2014.
 This estimate was developed from data on the Minimum Data Set (MDS) of the Center for Medicare and Medicaid Services (CMS).
-The weights of persons who died while in-scope were poststratified to corresponding estimates derived using data obtained from the Centers for Disease Control and Prevention (CDC), National Center for Health Statistics (NCHS), Underlying Cause of Death, 1999-2018 on CDC WONDER Online Database, released in 2020, the latest available data at the time.
+The weights of persons who died while in-scope were poststratified to corresponding estimates derived using data obtained from the Centers for Disease Control and Prevention (CDC), National Center for Health Statistics (NCHS), Underlying Cause of Death, 1999-2020 on CDC WONDER Online Database, released in 2022, the latest available data at the time.
 Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.

-Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2019 is 323,833,996 (PERWT19F >0 and INSC1231=1).
-The sum of person-level weights across all persons assigned a positive person-level weight is 327,396,693.
+Overall, the weighted population estimate for the civilian noninstitutionalized population for December 31, 2020 is 324,539,180 (PERWT20F >0 and INSC1231=1).
+The sum of person-level weights across all persons assigned a positive person-level weight is 328,545,297.

-3.3 Coverage
+3.4 Coverage

-The target population for MEPS in this file is the 2019 U.S. civilian noninstitutionalized population.
-However, the MEPS sampled households are a subsample of the NHIS households interviewed in 2017 (Panel 23) and 2018 (Panel 24).
-New households created after the NHIS interviews for the respective Panels and consisting exclusively of persons who entered the target population after 2017 (Panel 23) or after 2018 (Panel 24) are not covered by MEPS.
+The target population for MEPS in this file is the 2020 U.S. civilian noninstitutionalized population.
+However, the MEPS sampled households are a subsample of the NHIS households interviewed in 2017 (Panel 23), 2018 (Panel 24), and 2019 (Panel 25).
+New households created after the NHIS interviews for the respective panels and consisting exclusively of persons who entered the target population after 2017 (Panel 23), after 2018 (Panel 24), or after 2019 (Panel 25) are not covered by MEPS.
 Neither are previously out-of-scope persons who join an existing household but are unrelated to the current household residents.
 Persons not covered by a given MEPS panel thus include some members of the following groups: immigrants; persons leaving the military; U.S. citizens returning from residence in another country; and persons leaving institutions.
-The set of uncovered persons constitutes only a small segment of the MEPS target population.
+The set of uncovered persons constitutes a relatively small segment of the MEPS target population.

-3.4 Using MEPS Data for Trend Analysis
+3.5 Using MEPS Data for Trend Analysis